Part 3

 As for me, those years would be adventuresome, but far outside of my comfort zone.
 I'm reasonably sure that most belonging to my generation would have found it highly unsettling, and it was.
 In late 2019, Loren would join Andrea Bocelli's USA and European tours.
 I won't presume to know her mindset, but I would guess that the shift she was experiencing was somewhat softened by having most of the logistics handled by others and by being among colleagues and friends.
 Regardless, a course change had occurred for each of us, and in her case, it would take her toward new horizons and open up new worlds to explore.
 In my case, it would lead me right back to her odyssey.

-Here are two instances where words can say more than pictures can, hence I will include both.
+Here are two instances where words say more than pictures can, hence I will include both.
 "Miss Myself gives us reflections, realizations, and decisions regarding herself, her life, and her chosen path.
 "Perfect" is not as straightforward and requires some interpretation.
 Let's first listen to the July 2021 upload of "Miss Myself."
-Regarding my observations and thoughts, it's important to remember they were without the benefit of any social media posts, which left me far less informed, and subject to just my own impressions at the time.
+My observations and thoughts, at the time I first heard these recordings, were without the benefit of any social media posts, which left me subject to just my own impressions at the time, but ended up aligning closely with Loren's own comments.

 Click Button